nvladimus/voxel/README.md

 git clone https://github.com/AllenNeuralDynamics/voxel.git
 ```

-4. To use the software, in the root directory, run
+3. To use the software, in the root directory, run
 ```bash
 pip install -e .
 ```

-5. To develop the code, run
+4. To develop the code, run
 ```bash
 pip install -e .[dev]
 ```

 ### Usage
-1. Instantiating a single device
+1. Instantiating a single device:

 Individual device can be instantiated by importing the appropriate driver
 class with the expected arguments.
 For example a camera object for a Vieworks
 VP-151MX can be invoked as: